deboragoncalves/discover-rocketseat/README.md

-# trilha-discover-rocketseat
+# discover-rocketseat
 In development.
-Trilha Discover Rockeatseat
+Discover Rockeatseat